Wednesday, May 27, 2009

 To this the Bulawayo rabbi replied, “Yes, that of course is a good point, but the real reason God did this was so that he would not startle Adam.”
 This answer startled me!
 How could the manner of approach to Adam be significant?
 Wasn’t the real issue his sinfulness?

 What I only realized upon reflection was that there is a wide divide between the Jewish and Christian views of sin.
 Christianity is totally focused on humankind’s sinful condition.
 That is how Jesus becomes the Christian savior, by paying the penalty for sin on the cross.
 In Christianity, sin keeps humankind and God separate with no hope of reconciliation.
-For Judaism, sin is not really as much the issue as is the very nature of God.
-May I say that in Judaism, sin is not such a big deal--God is the big deal, not sin.
+For Judaism, sin as a part of our human nature is not really the issue.
+The issue is the very nature of God.
+In Judaism, sin is not such a big deal--God is the big deal, not us or our sins.

 One of the things that eventually disenchanted me with Christianity and drew me back to Judaism was focus.
 Christianity is more humanity focused.
 Judaism is more God focused.
 Consequently, Christians are always shocked or surprised by sin.
 We Jews are neither shocked or surprised by sin--it is human and we are human.
 We Jews are awed by the greatness of God’s love and compassion in the face of persistent human sinfulness.

-Just that morning, I had received an alert that the was a possibility of an attack on the Bulawayo power plant.
+Just that morning, I had received an alert that there was a possibility of an attack on the Bulawayo power plant.
 This had me a bit uneasy as the terrorists had never made such a bold move before.
 About 11:00 pm, as our theological discussions continued, suddenly the lights went out.
 My instinct to take cover was alleviated by the rabbi’s quiet voice.
 “Don’t worry, that’s just the timer!”
 Since no work could be done on the Sabbath, the house lights which had already been turned on before sunset, would automatically turn off at bedtime.
 That way, no additional work was being done!
-My Uncle Herman had been orthodox, kept kosher and tried to keep shabbat commandments, but was not that thorough in his observances.
+My Uncle Herman had been orthodox, kept kosher and observed shabbat commandments, but was not so strict in his observance.
 I felt silly, but my rabbi friend only chuckled assuring me that my reaction wasn’t unusual at all.

 As he walked to us our car, he offered to send me to Israel for a few months to learn Hebrew.
 I was humbled by his generosity as foreign exchange for travel was very difficult to get approved.
 I declined his offer, knowing that we would soon be leaving Rhodesia anyway.